 Weighting and Data Analysis

-Our national omnibus surveys are weighted to match the composition of likely voters by age, gender, education, race, geography, and vote history from the TargetSmart commercially available voter file and high-quality, third-party turnout modeling.
-Some surveys may represent registered voter environments similarly defined by the commercial voter file or adult populations constructed from the most recently available Census Bureau’s American Community Survey (ACS) 1-year data.
+Our national omnibus surveys are weighted to match the composition of likely voters by age, gender, education, race, geography, 2020 recalled vote, and select joint distributions of those variables from the TargetSmart commercially available voter file and high-quality, third-party turnout modeling.
+In 2024, we refined our methodology statement from "vote history" to "2020 recalled vote" for enhanced precision and clarity.
+Some surveys may represent registered or other voter environments similarly defined by the commercial voter file, or adult populations constructed from the most recently available Census Bureau’s American Community Survey (ACS) 1-year data; the targets for these surveys will be listed in each specific survey’s methodology statement.

 We use raking with regularization to generate weights for our survey respondents.
 Raking is a procedure where data points are given a weight so that selected marginal distributions match given targets.
 Regularization allows us to generate weights which significantly reduce bias while keeping excessive weight variation to a minimum.